 Library advocacy is the process of influencing library users, stakeholders, and policymakers to support libraries at the local, regional, state, and national levels.
 This can be done through doing outreach, facilitating meetings with leaders and managers, and spreading awareness about these causes.
 Read more about the benefits of library advocacy.

 Without library advocacy, libraries would be sorely lacking support for marginalized communities.
 Library advocacy is crucial for the continued support, funding, and relevance of libraries in communities.
 Read more about the consequences of a lack of advocacy for libraries.

-SJSU iSchool has a multi-pronged approach to Library Advocacy, which includes student groups, classes, internships, and conferences presentation opportunities.
-Please visit the SJSU Library Advocacy Student Group’s website to learn more about the group’s mission and how you can get involved.
+SJSU iSchool has a multi-pronged approach to Library Advocacy, which includes student groups, classes, internships, and conference presentation opportunities.

-SJSU iSchool also has a unique opportunity for students to work hand-in-hand with the iSchool’s Director Anthony Chow, working on real-life advocacy projects that go beyond the classroom.
-Students also work with other “Movers and Shakers” in the Library Advocacy realm, as well as legislatures, politicians, parents, students, and more in support of literacy, libraries, and access of knowledge for all.
+Working with iSchool Director Dr. Chow provides a unique opportunity for students to work on real-life advocacy projects that go beyond the classroom.
+Students work with other “Movers and Shakers” in the Library Advocacy realm, as well as legislatures, politicians, parents, students, and more in support of literacy, libraries, and knowledge access for all.

 Learn more and help us support these important initiatives.

 Become An Advocate

 Join Our Google Space and Follow Us Online